mbbu/Bioinformatics-Unit-Training/Annual_training_schedule.md

 ## NOVEMBER
 ### FAIR Data and metadata management
 This two-day training will target anyone that handles data in any form in the institution.

+**Audience:**  All students, researchers and scientists who work with research data in any form.
+>
 - How to FAIRrify your data
 - Metadata management principles
 - Tools and standard for metadata management